swapUniba/crowd-pulse-web-ui/README.md

 ## Run

 Before running you need to build a release with Gulp.
 In the main directory run `sudo gulp`.
+If the command is not found from the terminal, install gulp with `sudo npm install -g gulp`.

-To execute the application, run `node ./bin/crowd-pulse-web-ui.js`.
+To execute the application, run `sudo node ./bin/crowd-pulse-web-ui.js`.